(You may also wish to review our basic information, including orientation videos)

 Finding Families with Room for Several

-Too often it is necessary to separate siblings in foster care due to a lack of Foster Families who can accommodate sibling groups of 3, 4 or more.
+Too often it is necessary to separate siblings in foster care due to a lack of Resource Families who can accommodate sibling groups of 3, 4 or more.
 We hope to reduce the occasions when this is necessary.
-Brothers and sisters separated from each other in foster care may experience trauma, anger and an exteme sense of loss.
+Siblings separated from each other in foster care may experience trauma, anger and an extreme sense of loss.
 Research suggests separating siblings may make it difficult for them to begin healing, make attachments, and develop a healthy self-image.